Blog

 1. Avoidant PD

-This PD is basically a type of social anxiety disorder, with some sources arguing that it is a more intense version and others arguing that it is less intense[11] [12].
-Avoidant PD people feel fundamentally inept, unappealing and inferior.
-Fear of embarrassment, criticism, judgement and rejection drive their avoidant behavior.
+This PD is basically a type of social anxiety disorder, with some sources arguing that it is a more intense version and others arguing that it is less intense.[11]
+[12] Avoidant PD people feel fundamentally inept, unappealing, and inferior.
+Fear of embarrassment, criticism, judgment, and rejection drive their avoidant behavior.
 Many with this PD only engage in social contact if they can be 200% sure they will be accepted for who they are.
 Even in their close relationships they feel restrained and act with great caution as a result of their fearful disposition.
 Extreme cases avoid all forms of social contact, never setting foot outside of the house unless they can be sure they will encounter no one.

 Those with Avoidant PD tend to overly monitor their internal reactions and the reactions of others, which contributes to making all social interaction unnatural, forced, and stressful for them.
 These are perhaps the people with the loudest inner critics, being highly self-judgmental which continues to reinforce the social anxiety.
 This often correlates with being overly judged or rejected by parents or peers in childhood.